bookofproofs/bookofproofs.github.io/_sources/history/19th-century/scholtz.md

 * The joint theorem of Hunyadi and Scholtz, the so called Hunyadi-Scholtz determinant theorem in the newer literature, was well known for several decades.
 * Its usefulness in technical problems is less well known: let us refer to Jeno Egervary's paper "Application of the Hunyadi-Scholtz matrices in the theory of grid structures" (1954) in which he studies grid structures with three bars constituting a triangle or six bars constituting a tetrahedron, the structure being loaded by a system of forces in equilibrium.
 * Scholtz published the paper Sechs Punkte eines Kegelschnittes Ⓣ(Six points on a conic) in the Archiv der Mathematik in 1878, and around the same time several papers in Hungarian in the Müegyetemi Lapok.
-* Scholtz' later papers appeared in the Nouvelle Annales de Mathématique, for example Résolution de l'equation du troisiéme degré Ⓣ(Résolution of the cubic equation) (1881), and in the Yearbook of the Grammar School in Igló, see A remark on light interference (1886).
 * In 1897 Scholtz took part in the first International Congress of Mathematicians held in Zürich, where two young Hungarian mathematicians were giving lectures (G Rados, and A Stodola).
 * Scholtz retired from his chair in 1909.
 * In 1911 Loránd Eötvös invited professor Lipót Fejér to become head of the department which had been led earlier by Scholtz.